ahsanalikhalid1/blockchain/README.md

 2- Public and Private Keys generated, signed and validated using simple Elliptic-Curve Cryptography (ECC)

-3- Proof-of-Work (PoW) for Finding the Correct Hash Implemented - Difficulty can be adjusted as per will using (BLOCK_GEN_INTERVAL  & DIFF_ADJUSTMENT_INTERVAL)
+3- A Simplified Proof-of-Work (PoW) for Finding the Correct Hash Implemented - Difficulty Can be Adjusted as per Will

 4- Unspent Transaction Output (UTXO Model) Used For Keeping a Record of Balance